typicode/pegasus/README.md

 ### with

 With Pegasus, JSON starts loading as soon as Pegasus has finished loading.
-And this way, data is available even before jQuery, resulting in data displayed faster.
+As you can see in this screenshot, it's even available before jQuery.
+This results in data being displayed much faster.

 ![with](http://i.imgur.com/Qnri0RS.png)